Potrillo Volcanic Field

 You may hear tales about how an early miner had to kill and abandon a pack pony, which was carrying a treasure in coins, out in the volcano field while fleeing Apache Indians.
 The miner made good his escape, but upon returning, he could never find the pony’s carcass or the money.
 Presumably it remains lost somewhere on the desert to this day.
 He did, however, give the region its name because the Spanish word for pony is “potrillo.”

 From historic times, you can still see, in the very bottom of Kilbourne Hole, the rock foundation of an rudimentary structure.
-Today, ranchers still run livestock across the Potrillo Volcanic Field, providing water with windmills and supplementing meager grazing with commercial feed.
+Today, ranchers still run livestock across the Potrillo Volcanic Field, providing water with windmill driven wells and supplementing meager grazing with commercial feed.

 Exploring the Potrillo Volcanic Field

 If you set out to explore the Potrillo Volcanic Field, which comprises a mix of federal, state and private land, you will not if you use caution need a four-wheel drive vehicle to negotiate the region’s dirt roads, but you will certainly be well served by a high clearance vehicle.
 Since the area is remote, out of reach of some cell phone services, you should let an acquaintance know where you plan to go and when you expect to return.

 Ideally, you should convoy with other vehicles.
 You will need sturdy walking shoes and preferably a good walking stick for hiking over the rough-surfaced lava and sand.
 You should take water and food in the event you get stranded.
 Keep a close watch for rattlesnakes, both diamondbacks and westerns, which especially favor the rodent burrows and the numerous recesses around the craters and lava flows.
 Give a wide berth to individuals walking across the desert, because illegal immigrants and even drug couriers sometimes manage to cross the border and elude the Border Patrol and then pass through the area.